NimrodHunter/Debt-Package/README.md

 The package is sold on an time auction machanism, this mean that the price of the package decrease their price linearly, until reach the floor price at the end of the auction period.

-If the period pass forward without be fully funded, lenders whoms funded this package can retrieve their debt tokens back
+If the period pass forward without be fully funded, lenders whoms funded this package can retrieve their debt tokens back.

 ## Structure